llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

      "amdgpu-no-workitem-id-x"               Indicates the function does not depend on the value of the llvm.amdgcn.workitem.id.x intrinsic.
-If a function is marked with this attribute, or reached through a call site marked with this attribute, the value returned by the intrinsic is undefined.
+If a function is marked with this attribute, or reached through a call site marked with this attribute, and that intrinsic is called, the behavior of the program is undefined.
+(Whole-program undefined behavior is used here because, for example, the absence of a required workitem
+                                             ID in the preloaded register set can mean that all other preloaded registers are earlier than the compilation assumed they would be.)
 The backend can generally infer this during code generation, so typically there is no benefit to frontends marking functions with this.